turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-3-routing-diagram-and-tests.md

 - [ ] INT3-3: It should have an undefined response body where successful
 - [ ] INT3-4: It should return 500 status code where error thrown
 - [ ] INT3-5: It should return 404 status code where document not found
+- [ ] INT3-6: It should return 404 status code where user is not the owner of a document in the database